onthebusiness/harelang.org/content/tutorials/introduction.md

       we're interested in is []u8, which is a "slice" of bytes containing the line we want to read.
-It can also return io::EOF, which indicates that the "end of file" was reached, or io::error, which indicates that an I/O error occured.
+It can also return io::EOF, which indicates that the "end of file" was reached, or io::error, which indicates that an I/O error occurred.
 The `!` operator deals with the error case as we described before.
 Encountering the end of the file, however, is not considered an error.